gtk-rs/gtk4-rs/book/src/settings.md

 ```xml
 {{#rustdoc_include ../listings/settings_1/org.gtk.example.gschema.xml}}
 ```
-Let's get through it step by step.
+Let us get through it step by step.
 The `id` is the same application id we used when we created our application.

 <span class="filename">Filename: src/main.rs</span>